hackforla/internship/.github/ISSUE_TEMPLATE/research--create-interview-roll-call-and-session-table.md

 ### Overview
 Create an interview roll call and session table for RP[Replace 000] so that we can keep track of who we are interviewing, when, and related links.

+During these tasks you will be asked to add link to the Resources/Instructions section, and that section is at the bottom of this issue (go view it now).

 ### Action Items
 #### Customize Resource Links
 - Customize Resource for Wiki Page Link